amperity/amperity-lambda-runner/README.md

 Localstack seems very powerful and helpful, however, it has rather poor documentation from what I could dig up.
 This section is a semi-formal walkthrough of how we use it in case you need to do something similar.

+Rough notes below.
+Want to do a more thorough dive through their documentation/the couple blog posts I saw and then flesh this out.

+Any files in `/docker-entrypoint-initaws.d/` will be executed on startup.
+Wrote a custom init script and threw it in there to load our files.
+I didn't dig into the localstack init scripts but had issues mounting fixture files to load into the environment.
+Best workflow I found was to mount the volumes in `/tmp/localstack/` so we didn't override any of the important files.

+Helpful snippets below.

 How to use `fake_s3` for your local development.
 Using your CLI you can run `awscli` commands as you would and just override the endpoint to use.
 See below:

 ~~~